Condensations in higher categories: Absolute limits and full dualizability

 \begin{remark} Our discussion is intentionally slightly sloppy about the difference, vital in higher category theory, between data and property.
 Specifically, should the choice of isomorphism be part of the data of the direct sum?
 The answer is that if all isomorphisms $g_X f_X + g_Y f_Y \cong \id_{X \oplus Y}$, $f_X g_X \cong \id_X$, etc., are part of the data of $X \oplus Y$, then one should also include higher coherence data relating these choices of isomorphisms.
 A more compact option is to judiciously choose some of the isomorphisms as data, and declare the existence of the others as property. \end{remark}

 Direct sum is itself a form of ``addition.''
 As such, the most natural way for an $n$-category, with $n\geq 2$, to have an ``addition'' on $1$-morphisms is if it has an addition on $2$-morphisms and the addition on $1$-morphisms is declared to be the direct sum of $1$-morphisms.
 One is led naturally to the following notion.
-An \define{additive $n$-category} is an $n$-category such that the sets of $n$-morphisms (recall from the start of Section~\ref{sec.Kar} that we work with ``weak $n$-'' rather than ``$(\infty,n)$-'' categories, so that $n$-morphisms do form sets) are given the structure of abelian groups, and such that all compositions are multilinear on $n$-morphisms.
+An \define{$\cat{Ab}$-enriched $n$-category} is an $n$-category such that the sets of $n$-morphisms (recall from the start of Section~\ref{sec.Kar} that we work with ``weak $n$-'' rather than ``$(\infty,n)$-'' categories, so that $n$-morphisms do form sets) are given the structure of abelian groups, and such that all compositions are multilinear on $n$-morphisms.
 The abelian group structure on $n$-morphisms determines a notion of direct sum on $(n-1)$-morphisms, which determines a notion of direct sum on $(n-2)$-morphisms, all the way to objects.

-\begin{remark} It is a well known but truly remarkable fact that in a category with direct sums, the abelian group structure on morphisms is recoverable from the direct sums.
-Indeed, in a category with direct sums, the direct sum object $X \oplus Y$ is canonically isomorphism to both the coproduct $X \sqcup Y$ and the product $X \times Y$ of $X$ with $Y$, and so chooses a natural isomorphism $X \times Y \isom X \sqcup Y$.
-Given $f,g : X \to Y$, the addition $f+g$ may be defined as the composition

-where the maps $X \to X \times X$ and $Y\sqcup Y \to Y$ are the canonical ``diagonal'' and ``codiagonal'' maps.
-A functor preserves the addition of $1$-morphisms if and only if it preserves finite products and coproducts and the chosen isomorphisms $X \times Y \isom X \sqcup Y$. \end{remark}
+An \define{additive $n$-category} is an $\cat{Ab}$-enriched $n$-category which has direct sums at all levels.

 \begin{lemma} Let $\cC$ be a monoidal additive $(n-1)$-category with condensates and direct sums.
-Then $\Sigma\cC = \Kar(\rB \cC)$, which is by construction an additive $n$-category with condensates, also has direct sums. \end{lemma} \begin{proof} Suppose objects $A,B \in \Sigma\cC$ are represented by condensation algebras, also denoted $A$ and $B$, in $\cC$.
+Then $\Sigma\cC = \Kar(\rB \cC)$, which is by construction an $\cat{Ab}$-enriched $n$-category with condensates, also has direct sums. \end{lemma} \begin{proof} Suppose objects $A,B \in \Sigma\cC$ are represented by condensation algebras, also denoted $A$ and $B$, in $\cC$.
 Then the direct sum $A \oplus B$ in $\cC$ carries a distinguished condensation algebra structure, and it represents the direct sum of objects in $\Sigma \cC$. \end{proof}

 Lemma~\ref{lemma.sigmadirectsum} relies on the fact that $\rB\cC$ has only one object.
 If it were replaced by an $n$-category with multiple objects, then condensation monads living at different objects would not be direct-summable in the Karoubi completion.
 Instead, their direct sum must be included by hand.
 In general, suppose $\cC$ is an additive $n$-category whose hom $(n-1)$-categories have direct sums.
 The \define{matrix category} of $\cC$, denoted $\Mat(\cC)$, is the $n$-category whose objects are vectors (i.e.\ finite sequences) of objects in $\cC$, and whose morphisms are matrices of morphisms in $\cC$.
 The matrix category is precisely the closure of $\cC$ under direct sums.
 It is not hard to show furthermore that $\Kar(\Mat(\cC))$ has direct sums, and so the combination $\Kar\circ\Mat$ is the closure under both direct sums and condensates.